MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-jamf-pro.md

 # required metadata

 title: Use the Microsoft Enterprise SSO plug-in on iOS/iPadOS devices in Jamf Pro
-description: Add or create an iOS or iPadOS device profile using the Microsoft Enterprise SSO plug-in in Microsoft Intune.
+description: Add or create an iOS or iPadOS device profile using the Microsoft Enterprise SSO plug-in in Jamf Pro.
 keywords:
 author: TBC
 ms.author: alessanc